 The Pergamonmuseum is a listed museum in Berlin’s historic center, part of the UNESCO World Heritage Site.
 It was erected between 1910 and 1930 by the order of German Emperor Wilhelm II following designs by Alfred Messel and Ludwig Hoffmann in a Stripped Classicism style.

-The Antikensammlung, which includes the famous Pergamon Altar, the Vorderasiatisches Museum, and the Museum für Islamische Kunst, is housed at the Pergamon Museum presently.
+The Antikensammlung, which includes the famous Pergamon Altar, the Vorderasiatisches Museum, and the Museum für Islamische Kunst, is presently housed at the Pergamon Museum.
 The structure’s restoration will be completed in 2025.

 The Pergamonmuseum is one of Germany’s most popular attractions, with around 1.1 million visitors annually.
-The Antikensammlung, Vorderasiatisches Museum, and Museum für Islamische Kunst are the museum’s three main shows.
+The museum’s three main shows are the Antikensammlung, Vorderasiatisches Museum, and Museum für Islamische Kunst.

 The Antikensammlung, located in Berlin’s Pergamon Museum, is home to the famed Pergamon Altar as well as other Greek, Roman, and Etruscan archeological artifacts.